Status effects are used for temporary status alterations.

 This status effect increases ATK and DEF by 10 while it’s applied and lasts for 3 turns.

-The overall setup is similar to a poison effect, but the status value changes happen when applying the effect.
+The overall setup is similar to a poison effect, but the status changes happen when applying the effect.
 Also, using Normal type status values will reset them to their previous value when removing the status effect (no setup needed for this).

 End Settings #